-This MOU is entered into as of July 1, 2019 and shall expire no later than June 30, 2022, unless any of the reasons in the Termination section apply.
+This MOU is entered into on July 1, 2022.
+This MOU will become effective as of the date of signing by the final signatory below and must terminate no later than June 30, 2025, unless any of the reasons in the Termination section apply.